Pac-Man 2: The New Adventures: Reception

-The game received mixed to positive reviews when it was first released.

 GamePro held that on the one hand the game is innovative, intriguing, and sometimes fun, but on the other hand the inability to control Pac-Man directly can be annoying and the game sometimes makes one wish for the simplicity of the original Pac-Man.
 Their review of the Genesis version was more positive.
 While the reviewer acknowledged that the gameplay is "an acquired taste", he wholeheartedly approved of the innovative challenge, and also praised the game's humorous animations and gibberish voicing.
-In November 1994, Famitsu magazine's Reader Cross Review gave the Super Famicom version of the game a 7 out of 10.

-Entertainment Weekly gave the game a C- and wrote that "Of course, there's nothing wrong with updating old boomer faves, but some games don't translate as well as others.
+In November 1994, Famitsu magazine's Reader Cross Review gave the Super Famicom version of the game a 7 out of 10.Entertainment Weekly gave the game a C− and wrote that "Of course, there's nothing wrong with updating old boomer faves, but some games don't translate as well as others.
 The original Pac-Man, for instance, was wonderfully algebraic in its simplicity: An animated yellow dot scoots around a maze, gobbling up (or running away from) pursuing ghosts.
 Pac-Man 2: The New Adventures is a Super Mario-type action game hampered by what Namco calls its 'character guidance interface.'
 Players can't control Pac directly: they influence his actions by calling attention to obstacles.
 Sound frustrating?
 It is.
 I needed a dozen tries just to figure out how to play this game."